ConfederacyOfGaia/Gaia/dms-guide.md

   - Wait until the combat is over -- some of the humans will escape, and the dragonborn will not follow, allowing the party to follow to the bandit's camp.
 - If the party decides to follow later, they'll find evidence of a battle on the road, and a DC 15 Survival check will allow them to follow the bandits that escaped to their camp.

 The bandit camp will contain 6-8 bandits, 3 of them injured by their scuffle with the dragonborn.
 They will be aggressive and violent immediately.
-If the party defeats them, they'll find a chest containing a 54 gilders and 24 bits, along with enough jerkins and martial weapons to outfit a band of 12 humans and their rations and supplies.
+If the party defeats them, they'll find a chest containing a 154 gilders and 24 bits, along with enough jerkins and martial weapons (shortswords and battle axes) to outfit a band of 12 humans and their rations and supplies.

 ### Abandoned Ruins